Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Is it possible to link the on-shell -contributions and ``kinematic'' -effects?

-The analytical expressions for $\Delta_1-\Delta_4$-terms agree with the ones, obtained in \cite{Chetyrkin:1997wm}.
+The terms $\Delta_1-\Delta_4$ agree with the ones, obtained previously in \cite{Chetyrkin:1997wm}.
 The expressions for $\Delta_5$ and $\Delta_6$ are new.
 One can see that the six-loop contribution $\Delta_6$ does not contain yet unknown coefficients $\beta_5$ and $\gamma_5$.
-They enter into the linear dependent on $\ln(\mu^2/s)$ terms only, which due to Eq.(\ref{integration}) vanish automatically in the Euclidean renormalization point $\mu^2=Q^2$.
+They are included only in terms depending linearly on $\ln(\mu^2/s)$, which due to Eq.(\ref{integration}) vanish automatically in the Euclidean renormalization point $\mu^2=Q^2$.